About Miss Rodeo California:

 As an ambassador to the sport, Miss Rodeo California promotes the western way of life and professional rodeo.
 She is well versed on the sport of rodeo, horsemanship skills, has a wonderful personality and is an excellent speaker.

-For more information on the pageant or organization:
+For more information on the Miss Rodeo California Pageant please contact:

-Starting at the Miss Rodeo California 2020 pageant, contestants will no longer represent a rodeo committee while competing at this year’s pageant.
+Contestants will no longer represent a rodeo committee while competing at the Miss Rodeo California Pageant.
 To replace the older requirement, contestants will instead be required to have previously held a senior queen title or equivalent thereof.
 (PRCA, NPRA, IPRA, CCPRA, NHSRA, etc.)